bauripalash/article-archive/tech/2018-06-23-Baby-Steps-In-C-Programming.md

 `int` is the acronym of integer

-here `main()` is a function , everything inside a function is taken as a instructions , from this our program knows what to do.
-There may be other functions , but `main()` is a special function , in every program this function is executed first.
+here `main()` is a function, everything inside a function is taken as an instruction, from this our program knows what to do.
+There may be other functions, but `main()` is a special function, in every program, this function is executed first.

 And this `()` parentheses help Compilers identify that it is a function.